Les Misérables (musical): North American productions

 In September 2008, a mini-tour produced by Atlanta's Theater of the Stars played Eisenhower Hall at the United States Military Academy, in West Point, New York; the Filene Center at the Wolf Trap National Park for the Performing Arts in Vienna, Virginia; Kansas City Starlight Theatre; and the Fox Theater in Atlanta.
 The set featured original pictures painted by Victor Hugo.
 Robert Evan reprised the role of Valjean.
-Also featured were Nikki Renee Daniels as Fantine and Robert Hunt as Javert, both reprising their roles from the Broadway revival.
+Also featured were Nikki Renée Daniels as Fantine and Robert Hunt as Javert, both reprising their roles from the Broadway revival.
 Fred Hanson directed the production.
 The creative team included Matt Kinley as Scenic Designer, Ken Billington as Lighting Designer, Peter Fitzgerald and Erich Bechtel as Sound Designers, Zachary Borovay as Projection Designer, and Dan Riddle as musical director and Conductor.

 In 2008, the Signature Theatre in Arlington, Virginia staged a small venue "black box" version of the play.
 Signature received Mackintosh's special permission for the production: "One of the great pleasures of being involved with the creation of Les Misérables is seeing this marvelous musical being done in a completely different and original way."
 The production officially opened on 14 December 2008 (after previews from 2 December), and ran through 22 February 2009.

 A 2014 production at the Dallas Theater Center modernized the staging with a setting in the modern-day United States.
 The concept was thought to be a refreshing stylistic change and effective as a commentary on modern inequality.
 The unauthorized depart from the authors' libretto and score, however, was controversial.

 In Panama, Les Misérables was staged in 2014 in Spanish at the National Theatre of Panama for a short, sold-out run, directed by Aaron Zebede.

 School edition

 The school edition cuts a considerable amount of material from the original show.
 It is divided into thirty scenes and, although no critical scenes or songs have been removed, it runs 25–30 minutes shorter than the official version making the total running time about 2.5 hours.
-"What Have I Done?", "Valjean's Soliloquy", "Stars", "A Little Fall of Rain", "Turning", and "Castle on a Cloud" lose a verse each.
+"Valjean's Soliloquy", "Stars", "A Little Fall of Rain", "Turning", and "Castle on a Cloud" lose a verse each.
 During "Fantine's Arrest", Bamatabois loses two verses.
 The song "Fantine's Death/Confrontation" is edited, and the counterpoint duel between Javert and Valjean is cut, as well as a verse by Fantine.
 "Dog Eats Dog" by Thénardier is truncated.
 "Beggars at the Feast", is shortened, with Thénardier losing a verse, and the song before it, "Wedding Chorale", is removed entirely, although the rest of the wedding remains in place.
 Also, the drinker's introduction to "Master of the House" is cut.

+Film adaptation

+A film version directed by Tom Hooper was released in 2012 to generally positive reviews; it won three Academy Awards and was nominated for five more, including Best Picture.